check-spelling-sandbox/materialize/doc/developer/design/20230921_distributed_ts_oracle.md

 10. Remove now-unused in-memory TimestampOracle.
 11. Various further refactorings that we can do now that _all_ oracle implementations are (easily) shareable: We will put the oracle behind an `Arc<dyn TimestampOracle>`.
-We will move the oracle code out into it's own crate, if we didn't manage to do that before because of dependency shenanigans.
+We will move the oracle code out into its own crate, if we didn't manage to do that before because of dependency shenanigans.